ColeVanOphem/ColeVanOphem/README.md

 # 👋 Hi, I’m Cole VanOphem
-I’m a computer science student at the University of Michigan, studying in the College of Literature Science and the Arts.
+I’m a computer science student at the University of Michigan interested in pursuing a career in Software Engineering.

 ## About
-📚 I'm currently learning C++, Data Structures and Algorithms, and Spanish
+📚 I am currently learning C++, Data Structures and Algorithms, and Spanish

 🔭 I'm currently working on course projects, leetcode problems, and personal projects